busse/vibemuse-server/README.md

 - **Authentication**: JWT + session-based hybrid approach
 - **Real-time**: WebSocket for live communication

-## Original TinyMUSE Attribution

-VibeMUSE is built upon the foundation of TinyMUSE, created after the MUD codebase explosion of 1990 and based on version 1.5 of TinyMUSH.
-We honor and acknowledge the original work and contributors who made this project possible.

-### Original TinyMUSE History

-TinyMUSE was based on TinyMUD and had a fairly short lifespan, being quickly surpassed by its contemporaries.
-Though updated occasionally, it was largely a dead project with a small server population.
-The original v1.9f3 code was outdated and difficult to compile and run.

-The original TinyMUSE repository was created by [Belisarius Smith](https://www.belisariussmith.com/ "Belisarius Smith") for preservation and posterity, providing a compilable and working version with minor cleanup and improvements to meet modern C standards.

-### Original TinyMUSE Contributors

-- Jin (original author)

-### v1.0 - v1.8a4
-- Nils McCarthy (@shkoo, **nils@chezmoto.ai.mit.edu**)
-- Erk (@Erk, **erk@chezmoto.ai.mit.edu**)
-- Michael (@Bard **michael@chezmoto.ai.mit.edu**)

-### v1.8a4 - v1.9f3
-- Mark Eisenstat (@Morgoth **meisen@musenet.org**)
-- Jason Hula (@Power_Shaper)
-- Rick Harby (@Tabok **rharby@eznet.net**)
-- Robert Peperkamp (@Redone **rpeperkamp@envirolink.org**)

-### v2.0
-- Belisarius Smith (@Balr)

-This project is a work of love, in appreciation for all the hours of fun from running (and playing) the original TinyMUSE server.
-To all those who wrote, maintained, and played, we thank you.

-**VibeMUSE respects and adheres to the original TinyMUSE attribution requirements.** See [COPYRIGHT.md](COPYRIGHT.md) for full details on the original licensing terms, which require proper attribution for academic and educational use.

 ## 🚀 VibeMUSE Development Status

 > **Current Phase**: 🚀 **Phase 1 - Foundation & Database** (Complete)